-Parents of Students in Years 7-10 receive a School Report twice a year at the end of each semester.
-These reports include information on learning outcomes in classwork, all formal assessment task results, academic effort grades, recommendations for improvement, a Mentor (pastoral) comment and information about each co-curricular activity.
+Parents of students in Years 7-10 receive a School Report twice a year at the end of each semester.
+These reports include information on learning outcomes in classwork, all formal assessment task results, academic effort grades, recommendations for improvement, a Mentor (pastoral) comment and information about cocurricular activities.

-Parents of Students in Years 11 and 12 receive a report towards the end of Term 2 and a final course report at the end of Term 3.
+Parents of students in Years 11 and 12 receive a report towards the end of Term 2 and a final course report at the end of Term 3.
 These reports include information on learning outcomes in classwork, all formal assessment task results and rankings, current ranking in each course, academic effort grades, recommendations for improvement, a Mentor (pastoral) comment and information about each co-curricular activity.